Icinga/icingaweb2-module-director/doc/82-Changelog.md

 * You can find issues and feature requests related to this release on our [roadmap](https://github.com/Icinga/icingaweb2-module-director/milestone/11?closed=1)

+### Security Fixes
+* FIX: users with `director/audit` permission had the possibility to inject SQL.
+  Thanks to Boyd Ansems for reporting this.

 ### Permissions and Restrictions
 * FEATURE: Showing the executed SQL query now requires the `showsql` permission
 * FEATURE: Grant access to Service Set in a controlled way